dvansoye/prompt-portfolio/performMentalModelAnalysis.prompt.md

     - For each insight, pinpoint the primary **leverage point(s)**.
 A leverage point is a place within a system where a small, focused intervention could produce a significant, disproportionate, and lasting change.

+- **Section 3: The Lollapalooza Effect

+    - Answer this questions: Do you think this analysis rises to the "Lollapalooza Effect"?
+Why or why not?

 ### 4. Example of Analysis (Using a Geopolitical Document)